Dolores Fonzi: Career

 In 2015 Fonzi starred in the film Paulina, remake of the film starring Mirtha Legrand, in 1960.
 The film had a strong box office collection and favorable reviews, being praised at the Cannes Festival.
 For her work in the film, Fonzi was awarded the Havana Star Prize for Best Actress at the 17th Havana Film Festival New York.
 She also acted in Truman film starring Ricardo Darín.
-In 2016 she was part of the cast of the series of La Leona, she play Eugenia Leone.
+In 2016 she was part of the cast of the series of La Leona, she played Eugenia Leone.

 Personal life

-Dolores Fonzi started dating Gael García Bernal after they met on the set of the 2001 film directed by Fito Páez, Vidas Privadas.
-In January 2009, their first child was born in Madrid, Spain.
-Their daughter was born in April 2011 in Buenos Aires, Argentina.
+From 2008 to 2014, Fonzi was in a relationship with actor Gael García Bernal, whom she met on the set of the 2001 film Private Lives.
+They had two children respectively born in 2009 and 2011.
+Afterwards, Fonzi entered a relationship with filmmaker Santiago Mitre, whom she met during the filming of Paulina in 2014.